dfoxg/kratos-admin-ui/README.md

 ghcr.io/dfoxg/kratos-admin-ui
 ```

-or like here, include it in the docker compose:
+or like here, include it in a `docker-compose.yml` file:

 ```
-version: '3.7'
 services:
   kratos-migrate:
     image: oryd/kratos:v1.0.0